AndruPol/co2-sensor/README.md

 ```
 screen  - LCD on|off
-beep    - buzzer alarm on|off
+buz     - buzzer alarm on|off
 out     - send sensor values to PC on|off
 sysled  - board LED on|off
 led     - sensors status LED on|off